unbit/uwsgi-docs/PSGIquickstart.rst

    processes = 8

 A common problem with webapp deployment is "stuck requests".
-All of your threads/workers are stuck blocked on a request and your app cannot accept more requests.
+All of your threads/workers are stuck blocked on a request and your app cannot accept more of them.

 To avoid that problem you can set an ``harakiri`` timer.
 It is a monitor (managed by the master process) that will destroy processes stuck for more than the specified number of seconds